Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/src/samples/README.md

 String stringDt = syncClient.getDigitalTwin(twinId);
 ```

-- Choose what type you would like the twin to be deserialzied as:
+- Choose what type you would like the twin to be deserialized as:

 ```java
 BasicDigitalTwin basicDt = syncClient.getDigitalTwin(twinId, BasicDigitalTwin.class);